Medical care and supplies are scarce as gang violence chokes Haiti's capital

 “My health right now is not good,” she said, adding that she has high blood pressure and often feels dizzy.
 “From hearing gunfire all the time, my heart beats a lot.”

 Duval is taking care of three grandchildren whose mother migrated to the neighboring Dominican Republic in search of work.
-She sends money when she can, but Duval said it's not enough to buy medication and support the children at the same time.
+The mother sends money when she can, but Duval said it's not enough to buy medication and support the children at the same time.

 “We’re living day-by-day and hoping that something will change,” she said as she sat outside her home and washed dishes in a bucket.